CuBoulder/ucb_site_configuration/README.md

 Path: `/admin/config/cu-boulder/services`

-User permission: `administer external services`
+User permission: `administer ucb external services`

 Users with the permission above may choose to add selected client-side third-party services (JavaScript) to their site in the "Third-party services" administration page.
 Supported services are: